 They also manufactured the road bike version of Chris Boardman's Olympic Gold track bike on behalf of Lotus Bikes.
 The bike went into production within 4-months!

 F1 Cycles produced 3 models, a hardtail model, a full-suspension model, and an elusive road bike, and made around 39 bikes in total.
 There were several variations of the frame design, which, I’ll try to establish later.
 Notable customers included Patrick Head, Tom Walkinshaw, and Damon Hill.

-I’m extremely lucky to own the late Tom Walkinshaw’s F1 bike and 1 of 3 full-suspension bikes they made.
+I’m extremely lucky to own the late Tom Walkinshaw’s Formula 1 bike, and 1 of 3 full-suspension bikes they made.
 The Walkinshaw mountain bike is chassis number 010 and was completed on 14/12/1991 and weighed a respectable 24.2 lbs.

-If you'd like to contribute to the history of Formula One Cycles, please use my contact form I'd love to hear from you.
+If you'd like to contribute to this page on the history of Formula One Cycles, please use my contact form I'd love to hear from you.